-You can now get an entry-level laptop for $200 to $400.
-But we think it's worthwhile to spend at least a few hundred more to get a machine that will last longer and perform better.
-This list, which represents our top choices for college, university and even high school students, is based on our own hands-on use and benchmark testing.
+We're in full back-to-school mode now, making this one of the best times of the year to shop for a new laptop.
+You can now get entry-level laptops for college students on a budget for $200 to $400.
+But we think it's worthwhile to spend at least a few hundred more to get a machine with long battery life and better performance.
+This list, which represents our top choices for best laptops for college, university and even high school students, is based on our own hands-on use and benchmark testing.

 Disclosure: CNET may get a share of revenue from the sale of products featured on this page.

-The Yoga C630 Chromebook is a great, inexpensive laptop -- that doubles as an enormous tablet -- with a killer 4K display and blazing performance for everyday productivity and entertainment tasks.
+The Yoga C630 Chromebook is a great, inexpensive student laptop -- one that doubles as an enormous tablet -- with a killer 4K display and blazing performance for everyday productivity and entertainment tasks.
 This is the Chromebook version of Lenovo's excellent C930, one of our all-time favorite two-in-one convertibles, which costs hundreds more.

 I reviewed the Zephyrus S last year and loved its 15.6-inch HD display screen and backlit keyboard.
 If you are looking for a gaming laptop, this configuration delivers very solid performance for the price: For around $1,400, you get an Intel Core i7 CPU and a GeForce GTX 1070, with 16GB of DDR4 RAM and a 512GB PCIe SSD.